EmirGulsacan/ChannelQueue/README.md

 Controllers/MessageController.cs: Controller defining the API endpoint.
 Development and Contribution
 To contribute, please open a pull request or create an issue.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.